gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 8

-The news from Rothera the next day cast a pall over the foursome aboard the *Guinevere*.
+The news the next day cast a pall over the foursome aboard the *Guinevere*.
-The town's governor had survived, but Aussie troops were on the streets in Halley, and its governor was broadcasting every hour on the hour, each speech angrier than the last.
+Aussie troops were on the streets in Halley, and its governor was broadcasting every hour on the hour, each speech angrier than the last.
 The Zillions were fanatics.